sgsellan/sgsellan.github.io/content/posts/blender_course.md

 ## Other

-- [Here](./blender_compositing_compatibility.html)'s a note about a common bug that occurse when upgrading from Blender 2.9 to 3.0.
+- [Here](./blender_compositing_compatibility.html)'s a note about a common bug that occurs when upgrading from Blender 2.9 to 3.0.